Amalgam removal needs to be conducted with great care

 Can I get Mercury fillings removed in one appointment?
 How many appointments do I need?

 This all depends upon the location, number and size of the mercury fillings you have.
-We create a plan with you on the initial consultation.
+We will discuss a treatment plan with you during the initial consultation outlining optimal filling material, time and costs.

 Do you charge for removing the Amalgam fillings?

-No. There is no specific cost for the removal of the amalgam filling.
+No. There is no additional cost for the removal of the amalgam filling using the SMART protocols.
 The cost is for the replacement material.

 What can Amalgam fillings be replaced with?